IbrahemElsherif/Skin-cancer-using-CNN-and-Transfer-learning/README.md

 * * *

-The dataset includes labeled images of skin lesions categorized as **Malignant** or **Benign**.
+The (dataset).[https://www.kaggle.com/datasets/fanconic/skin-cancer-malignant-vs-benign] includes labeled images of skin lesions categorized as **Malignant** or **Benign**.
 Images were preprocessed by resizing, normalization, and augmentation to enhance model generalization.

 Results
 =======